TRIQS/triqs/doc/tour/ctqmc.rst

 :math:`V`.

-We solve this model using the hybridization expansion Continuous Time Quantum Monte Carlo method (CT-Hyb) proposed by `P. Werner et al
+We solve this model using the hybridization expansion Continuous Time Quantum Monte Carlo method (CT-HYB) proposed by `P. Werner et al
 <http://link.aps.org/doi/10.1103/PhysRevLett.97.076405>`_.

-To this end we first initialize the ``Solver`` class of the TRIQS CT-Hyb implementaion ``pytriqs.applications.impurity_solvers.cthyb``.
+To this end we first initialize the ``Solver`` class of the TRIQS CT-HYB implementaion ``pytriqs.applications.impurity_solvers.cthyb``.
 Then, after having constructed the non-interacting Green's function :math:`G^{-1}_{0,\sigma}`, we launch the impurity solver calculations by